ryantmoore/ryantmoore-hugo/content/publication/2015_polling_places_pharmacies/index.md

   - admin
   - William Benson
   - Lynda A. Anderson
-publication: _American Journal of Public Health_
+publication: "_American Journal of Public Health_, 105 (6): e12-e15"
 abstract: US national elections, which draw sizable numbers of older voters, take place during flu-shot season and represent an untapped opportunity for large-scale delivery of vaccinations.
 In 2012, Vote \& Vax deployed a total of